stonezyg/modernize-apps-katacoda/scenarios/developer-intro/03-making-changes.md

 coolstore-2-bpkkc              1/1       Running   0          32m
 ```

-The name of my running coolstore monolith pod is `coolstore-2-bpkkc` but yours will be different.
+The name of my running coolstore monolith pod is `coolstore-2-bpkkc` but **yours will be different**.

 Save the name of the pod into an environment variable called `COOLSTORE_DEV_POD_NAME` so that we can use it for future
 commands: